tomalaforge/angular-challenges/docs/src/content/docs/guides/contribute.md

 You can contribute to this repository in many ways:

-🔥 Create a new challenge by following the intructions [here](/guides/create-challenge).
+🔥 Create a new challenge by following the instructions [here](/guides/create-challenge).

 🔥 Answer challenges and submit the results. (guide [here](/guides/resolve-challenge)).

-🔥 Comment on other's solutions by providing constructive and caring feedback.
+🔥 Comment on others' solutions by providing constructive and caring feedback.

-🔥 Correct typos or English mistakes within the documentation.
+🔥 Correct typos within the documentation.

 🔥 File an issue to suggest new challenge ideas or report a bug.